Submitting Your Formal Disposition Application

 All these steps are available in more detail at:

-Additional information on how to complete supplements for formal dispositions can be found at:
+Additional information on how to complete supplements and other information for formal dispositions can be found at:

 1. Non-Refundable Application Fee

 All formal disposition applications submitted to AEP are subject to a non-refundable application fee as defined in the Public Lands Rents and other Amounts Payable Order (Ministerial Order 28/2015).
 To view the order, see:

 NOTE: Submissions made to AER do not require an application fee, but other incidental charges may apply.

 Most applications must be submitted through the Electronic Disposition System (EDS).
 For exceptions to the EDS application submission process, see Section 4 below.

 Refer to the following manuals for details on accessing and using EDS.

 - Electronic Disposition System Access and Navigation User Manual